-The financial highlights illustrate that the Group's revenue increased by \pounds 13.9 million (9.1%) to \pounds 166.6 million and operating profit increased by \pounds 2.5 million (10.1%) to \pounds 27.2 million.
+The financial highlights illustrate that the Group's revenue increased by £22.3 million (13.4%) to £188.9 million and operating profit remained at £27.2 million.
 These results reflect:

-- a good response to the impact of Covid-19.
-Many of our businesses were severely hampered by Covid-19 throughout 2020, but the easing of restrictions in 2021 allowed our businesses to capitalise on the rebound in the economies in which we operate; - the positive impact of acquisitions in 2021 in the United Kingdom, Denmark, Belgium, France and Germany; - improved performance from our service business in continental Europe; - continued improvement from newer service offerings (e.g. emergency lights and passive fire protection); and - the movement in the Euro to Sterling average exchange rate, which had an adverse effect of £3.4 million on reported revenue and £0.7 million on operating profit.
+- the effect of input inflation which our companies initially absorbed, but as it became clear that it was a longer term trend we passed on appropriate price increases to our customers; - the positive impact of acquisitions in 2022 and the full year's trading of acquisitions in 2021; - improved performance from our service business in continental Europe; - continued improvement from newer service offerings (e.g. emergency lights and passive fire protection); and - the movement in the Euro to Sterling average exchange rate, which had an adverse effect of £1.3 million on reported revenue and £0.2 million on operating profit.
 A more detailed review of this year's performance is given in the Financial Review and the Strategic Report.